sunrise-choir/spec/spec.md

 #### Signing Encoding

-The encoding to turn legacy values into a signeable array of bytes is based on json.
+The encoding to turn legacy values into a signeable array of bytes is based on json (the set of valid encodings is a subset of [ECMA-404 json](https://www.ecma-international.org/publications/files/ECMA-ST/ECMA-404.pdf)).
 There are multiple valid encodings of a single value, because the entries of an objects can be encoded in an arbitary order.
 But up to object order, the encoding is unique.
 When receiving a message over the network, the order of the object entries in the transport encoding is the order that must be used for verifying the signature.
 Thus the network encoding induces a unique signing encoding to use for signature checking.

 The signing encoding is defined inductively as follows: